andycroll/andycroll.com/_posts/2019/2019-12-15-use-loose-ruby-versioning-in-your-gemfile.md

 ## Use

-...use loose versioning in the `Gemfile`:
+...loose versioning in the `Gemfile`:

 ```ruby
 # Gemfile